PlanesLab/gMCSpy/docs/index.rst

 gMCSpy can read and write metabolic models in all formats supported by COBRApy, such as SBML, JSON, and MAT.

-**Authors: Carlos Rodríguez, Naroa Barrena, Luis Valcárcel, and Francisco J. Planes**
+**Authors: Carlos Rodríguez, Naroa Barrena, Danel Olaverri-Mendizabal, Idoia Ochoa, Luis Valcárcel, and Francisco J. Planes**